Bernese State Railway: History

 In 1875, the newly opened Bern-Lucerne Railway (Bern-Luzern-Bahn, BLB) acquired the Gümligen–Langnau branch line for CHF 7.34 million.
 It was hoped that the establishment of a continuous link to Lucerne would improve the profitability of the line.
 Due to excessive construction costs, however, the BLB became bankrupt in 1876 and was bought at auction by the canton of Bern for CHF 8.5 million in 1877.
 At the same time, the BSB was dissolved and the Zollikofen–Biel–La Neuveville section was sold to the Bernese Jura Railway (Chemins de fer du Jura bernois, JB) for shares worth CHF 11.56 million.

 Financially, the BSB was quite successful.
-More than CFF 6.2 million flowed as profits to the state treasury from 1864 to 1877.
+More than CHF 6.2 million flowed as profits to the state treasury from 1864 to 1877.

 Rolling stock

 The following is a list of locomotives used at the BSB: